MaheshAndurthi/AboutMe-Angular-Test/README.md

 The browser will automatically reload if you change any of the source files.

-### How To Run End To End Tests

-To run the unit tests using Angular *cli*, you need to stop the server.

-If the server is running, stop the server from the terminal window by pressing *Control-C*.

-To run the e2e tests using Angular cli, Run the following command in the terminal window.

-`ng e2e -- --protractor-config=e2e/protractor-ci.conf.js`

-And if you're running on Windows, include the `--disable-gpu` flag.
-See [crbug.com/737678](https://bugs.chromium.org/p/chromium/issues/detail?id=737678).

 ## Software Libraries Used

 The following major software libraries are used: